-- Determine the best routing and termination for the vent pipe and air inlet pipe by referring to all of the instructions and guidelines in this Section. - Determine the size required for the vent pipe and air inlet pipe. - 3.
-Loosely assemble all venting parts without adhesive (pipe joint cement) for correct fit before final assembly. - Use of vertical piping is preferred because there will be some moisture in the flue gases that may condense as it leaves the vent pipe (See Special Instruction For Horizontal Vents). - The vertical vent pipe MUST be supported so that no weight is allowed to rest on the combustion blower. - Exhaust vent piping or air inlet piping diameter MUST NOT be reduced. - All exhaust vent piping from the furnace to termination MUST slope upwards.
+- Determine the best routing and termination for the vent pipe and air inlet pipe by referring to all of the instructions and guidelines in this Section. - Determine the size required for the vent pipe and air inlet pipe. - Loosely assemble all venting parts without adhesive (pipe joint cement) for correct fit before final assembly. - Use of vertical piping is preferred because there will be some moisture in the flue gases that may condense as it leaves the vent pipe (See Special Instruction For Horizontal Vents). - The vertical vent pipe MUST be supported so that no weight is allowed to rest on the combustion blower. - Exhaust vent piping or air inlet piping diameter MUST NOT be reduced.

+- All exhaust vent piping from the furnace to termination MUST slope upwards.
 A minimum of 1/4" per foot of run is required to properly return condensate to the furnace drain system. - 8.
 Use DWV type long radius elbows whenever possible, as they provide for the minimum slope on horizontal runs and they provide less resistance in the vent system.
 If DWV elbows cannot be used, use two, 45° elbows when possible.
 On horizontal runs the elbows can be slightly misaligned to provide the correct slope. - All horizontal pipe runs MUST be supported at least every five feet with galvanized strap or other rust resistant material.
 NO sags or dips are permitted. - All vertical pipe runs MUST be supported every six feet where accessible. - 11.
-The minimum pipe run length is 2'. - 12.
+The maximum pipe length is 40' total in the inlet or outlet side of the system.
+Up to five, 90° elbows can be used on the inlet or the outlet.
+With the Concentric Vent Termination Kits (NAHA001CV or NAHA002CV), the maximum pipe length is 35' with 490° elbows.
+If more elbows are required, reduce the length of both the inlet and exhaust pipes 5' for each additional elbow used.
+(See Table 3 or Table 4). - 12.
+The minimum pipe run length is 2'. - 13.
 The piping can be run in the same chase or adjacent to supply or vent pipe for water supply or waste plumbing.
 It can also be run in the same chase with a vent from another 90+ furnace.